velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 "I… don't like being alone.
 I don't know what might happen, I--"

-"This is the vacation home of a Vizier, my darling.
+"This is the retreat of a Vizier, my darling.
 It is guarded day and night, and the servants will attend you as faithfully as though you were me."

 "Can they be trusted, all of them?"